Lexycharles/Sample_Billionaire_Analysis/README.md

 # Sample_Billionaire_Analysis
-A sample excel data analysis process and dashboard design of world's richest individuals.
+A sample Excel data analysis process and dashboard design of the world's richest individuals.